steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

 [populism_trends]: images/populism_trends.jpg

 [^1]: Available online at <https://www.nytimes.com/2010/08/29/world/asia/29japan.html>.
-[^2]: Now overtaken in usage by the more pejorative four-character abbreviation *neto-uyo* (ネトウヨ).
+[^2]: As illustrated on **Figure \ref{fig:nettouyoku}**, this usage has since 2009 overtaken by the more pejorative four-character abbreviation *neto-uyo* (ネトウヨ).
 Unless I'm translating texts with the intent of maintaining this pejorative connotation I will however retain the term Netto-Uyoku.
 [^4]: With some exceptions including the seminal work *Netto to Aikoku* (ネットと愛国, The Internet and Patriotism) by journalist Yasuda Koichi [-@yasuda_eng:_2012], and writings by @tsuji_eng:_2008, @murai_net_2012, @yamaguchi_xenophobia_2013, @higuchi_japans_2014 and @morris-suzuki_beyond_2015, pieces this paper often refers to.
-[^6]: A literal translation of *Kodo Hoshu Undo* (行動保守運動).
+[^6]: A literal translation of *kōdō suru hoshu undō* (行動する保守運動).
 [^7]: "The Group Seeking Recovery of Sovereignty" (*Shuken Kaifuku wo Mezasu Kai* 主権回復を目指す会).
 [^8]: "The Citizens’ Group Refusing to Tolerate Special Rights for Zainichi Koreans" (*Zainichi Tokken wo Yurusanai Shimin no Kai* 在日特権を許さない市民の会).
 [^9]: Although @higuchi_japans_2016 describe the ACM and Zaitokukai as ultranationalist in nature, this paper agrees with @gill_nativist_2018 in that "‘ultra’ implies a *quantitative* increase in the degree of extremism, from ‘right’ to ‘far right’ to ‘ultra-right’".
 It will instead utilize the term neo-nationalism to sufficiently distinct the ACM from the ultranationalist Japanese militants collectively known as *uyoku dantai* (右翼団体, "right wing groups").
 While often used in the context of mid 2010's European and North-American movements, the term neo-nationalism refers to a type of nationalism marked by right-wing populism, cultural racism, anti-globalisation and nativism, and arguably most closely describes the ACM ideologically [@dougherty_new_2016; @hirsh_why_2016].
 This will be covered to greater detail in chapter one and three.